mohammedarifsn12/gitpractice/README.md

-it is parcrtice project for git
+it is practice project for git